jeog/TDAmeritradeAPI/README_GET.md

 ```

 The API docs indicate a limit of two requests per second so we implement a throttling/blocking
-mechanism **accross ALL Getter objects** with a default wait of 500 milliseconds.
+mechanism **across ALL Getter objects** with a default wait of 500 milliseconds.
 If, for instance, we use the default
 wait and make five ```.get()``` calls in immediate succession the group of calls will take
 ~2500 milliseconds to complete.
 This wait time can be accessed with:
 ```